axpogroup/hiring-challenges/senior-data-engineer-challenge/README.md

 save the team from this embarrassing situation.

 Given the [challenge](https://github.com/axpogroup/hiring-challenges/tree/main/trainee-data-engineer-challenge) Mike was assigned to, it's now on you to implement the pipeline.
-Given the time constraints, ignore the real-time part for now.
+Use the docker setup in this folder to simulate the MQTT signal:

+host: mqtt://localhost:1883
+topic: energy_flow_in_and_out_switzerland_electricity_per_second

+This topic randomly generates a values like in the csv-File but in a 1 second interval.
+Use this to simulate the real-time setup of your pipeline and mock other component data to fulfill the challenge given to Mike.

 It's due day, and you have to present the solution to the BI team who will take over the ownership of the pipeline after initial implementation.